bootstrap-vue-next/bootstrap-vue-next/README.md

 # Warning ⚠️

 This project is still in **alpha version**.
-There is a lot work to do, if you want to contribute you can use it and submit an [issue](https://github.com/cdmoro/bootstrap-vue-3/issues) or even better, a [pull request](https://github.com/cdmoro/bootstrap-vue-3/pulls) 😄.
+There is a lot of work to do, if you want to contribute you can use it and submit an [issue](https://github.com/cdmoro/bootstrap-vue-3/issues) or even better, a [pull request](https://github.com/cdmoro/bootstrap-vue-3/pulls) 😄.

 # Links